janicelee/MatchMission/README.md

 - Turn over any two cards at a time
 - If they match, you've found a pair!
 Otherwise, they'll turn back over
-- The game ends when you've found all matching pairs and you'll get to see how fast you completed your mission
+- The game ends when you've found all matching pairs and you'll be shown how fast you completed your mission
-- Play again and again; a random set of robots will be dispatched for you!
+- When you play again, random set of robots will be dispatched for you!

 <h3> Stack </h3>